 Directional antennas operate similarly to all the other antennas.
 They receive and transmit radio signals generated by an RF backend which generates electrical signals.
 These electrical signals are then fed to an RF synthesizer to harmonize with the required frequency.
 In the case of directional antennas, the generated radio signals are tightly narrowed to a beam that is focused in a given direction.

-Types of directional antennas
+Types of directional antenna

 Now let us briefly discuss some of the types of directional antennas.
 These directional antennas are classified based on their radiation plot.
 Some of the most prominent types of directional antennas are: